 Domicile Rules in the UK

 In the UK, an individual’s domicile status plays a crucial role in determining their inheritance tax liability.
-A person’s domicile is generally considered to be their permanent home, although it’s a complex concept that can involve various factors, including intention and residence.
+Domicile is a legal concept that is broadly your permanent home — the country you consider your long-term base — though it is a complex area that involves factors including your origins, intentions, and patterns of residence.

-For inheritance tax purposes, being considered “domiciled” in the UK means that your worldwide assets are subject to UK inheritance tax.
-The UK has specific rules to determine domicile, including:
+For IHT purposes, being considered “domiciled” in the UK means that your worldwide assets — wherever they are located — are subject to UK inheritance tax.
+The three types of domicile are:

 Residency Considerations in the US

-- Having a permanent home in the state
+- Where the individual maintains a permanent home

-- Having family and business ties to the state
+- Family, business, and social ties to the US

 International Tax Treaties and Their Effects

 International tax treaties play a crucial role in determining inheritance tax liability for individuals with assets in multiple countries.
-These treaties aim to prevent double taxation and fiscal evasion.
+These treaties aim to prevent double taxation and establish clear rules about which country has the primary right to tax.

-When planning for inheritance tax, it’s essential to consider the impact of these treaties on your global assets.
-Professional advice is crucial in navigating these complex rules.
+When planning for inheritance tax across borders, it is essential to consider the impact of these treaties — and their absence — on your global assets.
+Professional advice from a solicitor or tax adviser with cross-border expertise is crucial in navigating these complex rules.
+The interaction between UK domicile rules, overseas tax systems, and available treaty relief can have a dramatic impact on the overall IHT bill.

 Planning for Inheritance Tax